sauce-archives/isign/docs/keys_and_certificates.rst

 to run apps in the production cloud.
 The development credentials also work with random devices that we use for testing at Sauce Labs YVR.

-The production credentials are tied to the ``mobdev@saucelabs.com`` mail alias.
+The production credentials are tied to the ``mobdev@saucelabs.com`` mail alias with the name "Moby Dev".
 This is chosen for convenience, as it reaches the whole mobile development team.
 This account can control the devices in the production Real Device Cloud.

-There's another one for development and testing, tied to ``neilk+buildtest@saucelabs.com``.
-That should be sufficient for testing in the dev cloud, as well as random devices we have in the Sauce Labs YVR office.
+There's another one for development and testing, tied to ``neilk+buildtest@saucelabs.com``, with the name "Bill D. Tester".
+That should be sufficient for testing in the dev cloud, the build tests, as well as random devices we have in the Sauce Labs YVR office.
+It using 'integrationtests.'

 Look in Passpack for the details about how to sign into these accounts.